10 Easy Coldwater Fish for a Small Tank

 Pygmy Sunfish

-These adaptable and undemanding fish live in the south and the southeast USA in their natural habitats.
+These adaptable and undemanding fish live in the south and southeast USA.

 Water temperature range: 50° – 86° F (10° – 30° C)